Cash flow. Pixabay Image.

 (click image to expand)

-Also, GM’s free cash flow margin is comparable with that of Tesla as presented in this article – Tesla Cash Flow And Cash Position.
+GM’s free cash flow margin is comparable with peers such as Tesla and Ford , as presented in these articles – Tesla cash on hand and Ford cash on hand.

 Net Cash From Financing Activities